 Most of our urns are custom, handmade containers to hold your cherished animal companions cremated remains.
 We pride ourselves on providing unique offerings, as well as many standard urns.
 The real question is why would you want something mass produced, like everyone else has, when you can have a handmade custom pet urn at an affordable price.

-We make every effort to respond within a 2 hour time frame.
+We are available 24 hours a day We make every effort to respond within a 2 hour time frame.

 Thumbnail panels: